 HOW DO YOU RECLAIM?

 Floor clauses are not illegal in themselves.
 The problem was that, in many cases, they were not adequately explained, and that clauses in contracts were not “transparent” or “understandable”.
 This means you are not entitled to automatic reimbursement just because you have a floor clauses in your mortgage agreement.
-You have to go to court to argue the clause was not adequately explained to get it ruled null and void.
+You may have to go to court to argue the clause was not adequately explained to get it ruled null and void.
 Then you can reclaim overpaid interest.
-That means you need a lawyer to take your case to court.
+That means you need a lawyer to negotiate with your lender, and, if necessary, take your case to court.